rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_r7000_backup_cgi_heap_overflow_rce.md

 [*] Executing automatic check (disable AutoCheck to override) [*] Router is a NETGEAR router (R7000)
 [+] The target is vulnerable.
-[*] Sending 10th and final packet.
-The exploit should hang at this point.
+[*] Sending 10th and final packet...
-[*] Connect to the telnet shell by running: telnet 192.168.1.1 [+] Exploit complete, connect to your shell!
-[*] Auxiliary module execution completed msf6 auxiliary(admin/http/netgear_r7000_backup_cgi_heap_overflow_rce) >
+[*] If the exploit succeeds, you should be able to connect to the telnet shell by running: telnet 192.168.1.1 [*] Auxiliary module execution completed msf6 auxiliary(admin/http/netgear_r7000_backup_cgi_heap_overflow_rce) >
 ```